 Add one packet of S&B oden soup mix and stir until powder dissolves.

 Reduce to low heat

 Once the ingredients are ready, combine them in the following order:

 Place daikon slices, tokyo negi slices, hard boiled eggs, and konnyaku into the broth and simmer, covered, for 2-3 hours, periodically skimming any fat that accumulates on top.

 After the daikon, negi, eggs and konnyaku have had ample time to simmer, add the fish cakes, fish balls, tofu and mochi-kinchaku from the oden set.

 Cover and simmer for another 30 minutes.

-Serve oden hot in a pick and mix fashion with a scoop of broth for flavor and a small dot of karashi mustard if desired.
-Like most simmered stew type dishes, the flavor of oden will continue to deepen as the ingredients sit together, making it taste even better the next day.
+Serve oden hot in a pick-and-mix fashion with a scoop of broth for flavor and a small dot of karashi mustard for spice.
+Like most simmered dishes, the flavor of oden will continue to deepen as the ingredients sit together, making it taste even better the next day.
 Oden will actually keep for several days, provided that it is adequately covered, refrigerated, and reheated between servings.
-If you find yourself running low on broth, simply mix and add some more to your stock pot.
+If you find yourself running low on broth, simply mix a fresh batch and toss it in a stock pot with your remaining fish cakes and like.
 Many oden shops in Japan use this method to create a deeply flavorful “master stock” out of broth that has been saved and replenished over the course of years.
-No matter how you choose to prepare it, oden is wonderful winter treat that warms from the inside out, even on the coldest of days.
+No matter how you choose to prepare it, oden is wonderful winter treat that warms you even on the coldest days.